Artrage/rndmhpns/README.md

 •   The animated effects are also in **JavaScript**.

 #### The Footer
-•	It is of a slightly darker shade of grey as compared to the header
+•	It is of a slightly darker shade of grey as compared to the header.
 •	It features three elements: social media links, **wht is rndm hpns?** button, and **PayPal** donate button.
 •   Social links and PayPal icons turn *orange* on hover, since they take the user to external pages, respectively.
 •	**wht is rndm hpns?** and **clk me** (body) buttons turn dark grey with orange font, as both of them carry out their functions *within* the application.
-•	Ease-in-out 0.2 second delay effect is used in *hover* on all buttons
+•	Ease-in-out 0.2 second delay effect is used in *hover* on all buttons.
-•	All external links open in a new tab
+•	All external links open in a new tab.
-•   Unique favicon is used throughout
+•   Unique favicon is used throughout.

 #### EmailJS API
 • 	Contact form is live and functioning.
 • 	Contact form fields are subject to validation.
 An email will not be sent if they are not properly filled in.

 • 	*On a separate note, I had some trouble enabling the EmailJS API, and tutors were not able to help out.
-Eventually, I managed to find the problem and remedy it myself.*
+Eventually, I managed to find the problem and fix it myself.*

 ## TECHNOLOGIES USED
 Bootstrap, css, jQuery, JavaScript, API, a lot of advice from stackoverflow and w3 schools.

 ## TESTING
-1. Each link on the website has been tested, and leads exactly where it is supposed to lead,
+1. Each link on the website has been tested, and leads exactly where it is supposed to lead.
 2. Social Links lead to my social media accounts.
-3. All the links supposed to open in a separate tab do so
+3. All the links are supposed to open in a separate tab, and do so.
 4. The website is responsive and looks good on smartphone screens.
 5. Code testing was carried out page by page on w3 validator.
 CSS - through Jigsaw validator.
 A few minor coding errors had been found in my code.
 6. HTML beautification was carried in GitPod.